-P.S.-Our Magdalen was rescued by a missionary, also a nan with a vote.
-She is now self-supporting, and with a birth of my children.
-I have never been asked to attend as mother, though as a University graduate I have been ared to come.
-The memors of Parliament and others are fond of saying that we married women are the best women, and the fittest to have the vote-when a Bill is introduced which would not widely enfranchise us.
-One sometimes wishes that we had some organisation within our respective societies which could inform them authoritatively what we think; that would inform them that we are heart and soul with the "disappointed women" (delightful phrase!) in desiring political enfranchised and the insult to our sex women are enfranchised and the insult to our sex women are enfranchised and the insult to our sex removed we are certain that our position as wives and mothers, with that of other women, will be raised and make easier in a thousand ways.
-I doubt whether any married woman at all capable of clear and disinterested thinking could be found who would object to unmarried women and the second we are certain that our position as wives and mothers, with that of other women, in the cause she was still excluded-as one M.P. suggested.
-We know the value to society of those women and the fine free, useful, and even house and ways or usales the home.
-Many of us have been for years in the ranks of the "disappointed women" (fancying ourselves all the time free, useful, and even that there are mothers in Israel who are by no means shocked at the idea, because they have had to get used to its that there are mothers in Israel who are by no means shocked at the idea, because they have had to get used to tote, and even that the prostitute probably sees our prevent social system from a point of view of which it would near the insult to the would be income and a bour, may be as a qualification for the wore and the the would and the insult to the ways.
-Some of us even
+surrage deemonstation owing to interact before or after the birth of my children.
+I have never been asked to attend as a mother, though as a University graduate I have been urged to come.

+Members of Parliament and others are fond of saying that we married women are the best women, and the fittest to have the vote-when a Bill is introduced which would not widely enfranchise us.
+One sometimes wishes that we had some organisation within our respective societies which could tell them authoritatively what we think; that would inform them that we are heart and soul with the "disappointed women" (delightful phrase!) in desiring political enfranchisement for women; that we care little, comparatively-though we, too, greatly desire the vote,-whether we ourselves are made citizens in the first instance.
+So long as some women are enfranchised and the insult to our sex removed we are certain that our position as wives and mothers, with that of other women, will be raised and made easier in a thousand ways.
+I doubt whether any married woman at all capable of clear and disinterested thinking could be found who would object to unmarried women and widows attaining enfranchisement because she was still excluded-as one M.P. suggested.
+We know the value to society of those women who are doing work of incalculable value in many spheres outside the home.
+Many of us have been for years in the ranks of the "disappointed women" (fancying ourselves all the time free, useful, and even honoured members of society!), and we know how excellent such a training, say, as a Government inspector, teacher, or overseer of women labour, may be as a qualification for political responsibility.